 The use of predictive analytics allows marketers to predict which customers are most likely to leave, allowing them to better allocate their retention campaign budgets.
 A nurturing campaign offering discounts or free trials, for example, can be targeted at a first-time consumer who you think won't return.

-Additionally, marketers may monitor and make course corrections in real time using predictive analytics by monitoring KPIs like sales, retention, and churn in their CRM system.
+Additionally, marketers may monitor and make course corrections in real time using predictive analytics in marketing to montior KPIs like sales, retention, and churn in their CRM system.

 Increasing complexity of consumer buying journeys and need for tailored experiences make predictive analytics a must-have tool for marketers.
 It helps them gain a deeper understanding of their customers and allows them to sell more successfully at every point of the customer journey.